danabelleli/todo/README.md

 ## Description

 A cute simple app to track your daily todos.
+All todos will be saved to your local storage.
+Tech used: HTML, CSS, JS and React.

 ## Features